 The damage: $100-$200 per head (£10-$20).

 The good: What can I say?
 It’s an great little lunch spot if you’re in the area.
 For the price of an average London lunch, you can have really well done Hakka grub.
-It’s food that’s meant to be simple, pure, nourishing and delicious – it really is.
+It’s food that’s meant to be simple, pure, nourishing and delicious, they hit that brief here.

-The bad: The air con will put icicles on your chin.
+The bad: The air con will put icicles on your chin and your testicles.